-1) First off, make sure that you have updated your iPhone to iOS 10.3 or later.
-With iOS 10.3, Apple fixed some problems with "background app refresh" that allow "auto sync" to work better than ever.
+1) First off, make sure that you have updated your iPhone to iOS 11.2 or later.

 2) Don't force the app to close.
 This prevents the app from being eligible to run in the background.